zghonda/AI-GO-Project/README.md

 # Artificial-Intelligence-course-

-first project for the AI course
+First project for the AI course in Insituto Superior Tecnico